santonsh/ef_task/README.md

 On top of the resulting process, add your thoughts of the following points:

+* [Anton - answers specific to marketmaking strategy]
+* What are the differences between running such a trading simulation and real world trading?
+    * [Anton] At real worldtrading we dont know the winning bid/ask and we need to "guess it" by putting orders close to the edge of the order book
+    * [Anton] Prediction (and probabaly decision) should happen at t-delta - a bit earlier than an actual timesample arrives
+* How would you improve your strategy given more time/resources?
+    * [Anton] I would detect further falls/rises in market price to cut the risk of market making strategy
+* How would the strategy differ given three assets?
+Four assets?
+N assets?
+    * [Anton] Given limited funds I would choose big spread assets and optimize portfolio bases of assets risk/profit predictions

+* [Anton - general answers]
 * What are the differences between running such a trading simulation and real world trading?
     * [Anton] Prediction (and probabaly decision) should happen at t-delta - a bit earlier than an actual timesample arrives
     * [Anton] Failsafe wrapper mechanisms should be implemented to protect against high losses due to buggy input and unexpected market behaviour